Capibara-/kickstart-first-steps/README.md

 * It is also possible to exclude a specific sub-package from being imported when importing the entire package: `import A.{WilNotBeImported => _, _}`.

-* When working with `Option[T]` foreach is eagerly evaluated and does not return a value while map() is lazily evaluated and does return a value.
+* When working with `Option[T]` foreach is eagerly evaluated and does not return a value while `map()` is lazily evaluated and does return a value.

 * It is possible to define functions inside other classes/functions and avoid creating a private method.

+* A `foreach` with a lambda function that has a case match in it that covers the entire domain of the is identical to a `foreach` without a lambda but with a case match that covers the entire domain (partial function to total function conversion).

+* Calling `future` on a piece of code tells the Scala scheduler to run that code on a different thread.
+What returns is a box that will contain the value of the computation SOMETIME later.